bdukes/out-of-our-minds/content/blog/draft.md

 ---
 {
   "type": "blog",
-  "author": "Dillon Kearns",
+  "author": "Nikki Dukes",
   "title": "A Draft Blog Post",
-  "description": "I'm not quite ready to share this post with the world", "image": "images/article-covers/mountains.jpg", "draft": true,
+  "description": "I'm not quite ready to share this post with the world", "image": "images/article-covers/wall.jpg",
+  "draft": true,
   "published": "2019-09-21",
 }